WuBoytH/The-WuBor-Patch/wubor-changelog/src/system/engine.md

 * It is impossible to shield for 11 frames after the start of Shield Release (6 frames after you're actionable from Shield Release).
 * The natural Shield HP decrease was increased from 0.15 HP/frame to 0.18 HP/frame.
 * Shields can no longer be tilted.
-* The Shield + B or Shield + Shield lock macro no longer exists.
+* Shield Lock (Siheld + Special or Shield + Shield) only prevents Rolls and Spotdodges from coming out.
 * Shield no longer shrinks when it loses HP, instead turning more transparent while remaining the same size.
 * When Shield's HP reaches 40% or less, it will start turning a dark red, as well as emit smoke.
   * Instead of the above, Yoshi's Shield still fades to black, but it stops before turning black completely.